ariel-zplinux/zp-boilerplate/README.md

 The purpose of this boilerplate is to start new projects using a Node/React stack.

+It currently uses ExpressJs, Loopback, NextJs, Redux and SemanticUI on top of Node/React.

-An immediate target is my home page.
+An immediate target is my home page web/mobile app.

 ## Stack